hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 CLI Overrides (``-a/--args``)
 -----------------------------

-When running the ``hypredrive`` driver, it is often convenient to keep a base YAML file and override a few parameters from the command line.
+When running the ``hypredrive-cli`` driver, it is often convenient to keep a base YAML file and override a few parameters from the command line.

 The driver supports this via the ``-a`` / ``--args`` flag, followed by key/value pairs in